Questions?

 Campers entering K-2nd are in our Tinkerers program where we focus on stoking curiosity and creativity at a time in a child’s life when all of a sudden, those innate gifts are often taking a backseat to the more serious endeavors of growing up.

-2023 camps will run from June 5th through August 11th.
-Dates may vary by location.
+Camps run from early June through mid-August.
+Dates vary by location.

 Each of our locations is open for campers from 8:30am-5:30pm.